Public Eye - Frank Marker Investigates

 Generally a problem in the Birmingham series was that the local accents could be a little caricatured.
 There were very few actors whose primary accent was Birmingham or West Midlands, or indeed any local accent in those days.
 Therefore there are many instances of actors attempting the accent, some with success, others less so.
 The Birmingham accent is often delivered in a very caricatured way, sometimes for comic effect, and that tendency - unintentionally - occurs at times in Public Eye.
 A better answer might have been to allow actors to use their own accents unless truly comfortable and skilled with the Birmingham voice.
 Unsurprisingly such problems rarely occurred when the series located to middle-class, Home Counties Windsor when actors could almost exclusively use their preferred tones.
 However these reservations are minor, and setting the show in Birmingham was extremely welcome.

 There are some notable period aspects.
 Although Marie is childless, and not married to an especially wealthy man, she has no job.
 Today it is routine for married women, except those with very young children, to work outside the home.
 Perhaps staying at home has caused her to feel frustrated and prone to temptation.
 Paul addresses his assistant Ingleby by his surname, as if he were a schoolboy.
-This hierarchy and way of dealing with junior colleagues seems inconceivable in these less and deferential formal times.
+This hierarchy and way of dealing with junior colleagues seems inconceivable in these less deferential and formal times.

 There are one or two question marks over events in the story.
 Why does Marie go to see Frank - the same enquiry agent as her husband?
 Coincidence?
 The resolution doesn't seem wholly satisfactory although it is plausible.
 However these don't really trouble the viewer and the talented and versatile writer Anthony Skene should be commended on a fine job in what unfortunately was his only script for Public Eye.
 Altogether the results on-screen are highly accomplished.

 It is such a shame that so many episodes are lost from this series in particular.
-Worst of all is the loss of the shocking climax three weeks later when Frank's luck ran out and he was sentenced unfairly to prison.
+Worst of all is the loss of the shocking climax a few weeks later when Frank's luck ran out and he was sentenced unfairly to prison.
 At least though we have this evidence of the show's quality at that time.

 Writer: Anthony Skene Director: Jim Goddard